adaptyteam/adapty-docs/versioned_docs/version-2.0/analytics-charts.md

 #### A/B tests

 Filter metrics by A/B tests that are associated with purchases.
-In case your A/B tests have multiple [versions](ab-test#versioning), they are marked as "Rev. X" so you can choose the specific one.

 #### Attribution